Close up image of muscovite

 Crystal System: Monoclinic

-Etymology: Derived from Muscovy Glass which itself is in reference to Muscovy, Russia.
+Etymology: Derived from Muscovy Glass, referencing Muscovy, Russia.

 Location: Global